Bijesse/tinyTurtle/README.md

 ```
 ![Image](http://i.imgur.com/cvzfj9c.png)

 Now that you have moved the Tiny Turtle, Let's try and make it move in a square.
+From here the teacher may work with the students on creating this square or the teacher may elect to allow students to solve on their own.

 ### Independent practice ("You do")
 Great!
 The Tiny Turtle can now move in a square but there is only one problem.
 This code is too long.
 In order to clean this code up we are going to create a **function.**